numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ```
 Our final markdown document for *Swamp Renewal* made heavy use of internal linking and reference links.
 If you're interested you can [download the .md file at itch.io](https://numbered-works.itch.io/swamp-renewal).

-We haven't tried this yet, but we like the idea of weaving our dungeons into the web by linking out to [Wikipedia](https://wikipedia.org) or other relatively [stable](), [open]() [sources]() for visual or background references.
+We haven't tried this yet, but we like the idea of weaving our dungeons into the web by linking out to [Wikipedia](https://wikipedia.org) and other relatively [stable](), [open]() [sources]() for visual or background references.
 We also like the idea of linking to other adventures that exist on the web -- a distributed megadungeon.
 Or a hex crawl where each hex is linked to a location written by a different author, on a different website.

 ## Smooth Scrolling